flang-msft/azure-docs-sdk-python/docs-ref-services/preview/ai-textanalytics-readme.md

 ## _Disclaimer_

-_Azure SDK Python packages support for Python 2.7 is ending 01 January 2022.
+_Azure SDK Python packages support for Python 2.7 has ended 01 January 2022.
 For more information and questions, please refer to https://github.com/Azure/azure-sdk-for-python/issues/20691_

 ## Getting started

 ### Prerequisites

-- Python 2.7, or 3.6 or later is required to use this package.
+- Python 3.6 later is required to use this package.
-- You must have an [Azure subscription][azure_subscription] and a [Cognitive Services or Text Analytics resource][ta_or_cs_resource] to use this package.
+- You must have an [Azure subscription][azure_subscription] and a [Cognitive Services or Language resource][ta_or_cs_resource] to use this package.

-#### Create a Cognitive Services or Text Analytics resource
+#### Create a Cognitive Services or Language resource

 Text Analytics supports both [multi-service and single-service access][multi_and_single_service].
 Create a Cognitive Services resource if you plan to access multiple cognitive services under a single endpoint/key.
-For Text Analytics access only, create a Text Analytics resource.
+For Text Analytics access only, create a Language resource.

 You can create the resource using

 **Option 1:** [Azure Portal][azure_portal_create_ta_resource]

 **Option 2:** [Azure CLI][azure_cli_create_ta_resource].
-Below is an example of how you can create a Text Analytics resource using the CLI:
+Below is an example of how you can create a Language resource using the CLI:

 ```bash
 # Create a new resource group to hold the text analytics resource -